-* DisappearedDad: Ricky and Doughboy have different fathers, yet neither is around.
+* DisappearedDad: This is a deconstruction; one of the film's main themes is that children need their father in order to be properly raised into a responsible person, the absence of one can prove negative for the child.
+Ricky and Doughboy have different fathers, yet neither is around.
 In fact, Furious is the only father in the neighbourhood. [[spoiler:And Ricky becomes one to his son after getting gunned down.]]

 * OptOut: [[spoiler:Furious convinces Tre not to take part in the final fight against Ferris.
 This turns out to be the right choice.]]

-** Not just strongly implied - Doughboy straight out says that their mother always loved Ricky best.
+* ParentalFavoritism: Not just strongly implied - Doughboy straight out says that their mother always loved Ricky best.

 * PetTheDog: Early in the film some hoods steal Ricky's football.
 After trying and failing to get it back (getting Doughboy [[KickTheDog knocked down and kicked]]) they give up and walk away.
 One of the hoods sees how upset Ricky is, takes the ball from the guy who took it and throws it to Ricky.

-* PoliceAreUseless: When the police arrived for the robbery, they dismissed it as trivial because there was nothing taken and the robber escaped unharmed.
-Officer Coffee wishes Furious had killed the man.
+* PoliceAreUseless: When the police arrive for the robbery, they dismiss it as trivial because there was nothing taken and the robber escaped unharmed.
+Officer Coffey wishes Furious had killed the man.

 * PrecisionFStrike: Furious drops one near the end when reasoning with Tre:

-* VillainProtagonist: Doughboy isn't exactly one of God's best children, what with being a killer and a dope dealer... but to his defense [[AnAesop he didn't make the ghetto, the ghetto made Doughboy]].
+* VillainProtagonist: Doughboy isn't exactly one of God's best children, what with being a killer and a dope dealer... but to [[FreudianExcuse his defense]] [[AnAesop he didn't make the ghetto, the ghetto made Doughboy]].

 * VillainsOutShopping: After [[spoiler:Ricky]] is murdered, Doughboy and his friends set out to find the killers, who are... eating and having casual conversation at a fast-food joint.
 Cue drive-by.